ch-stark/argocdpoliciesblog/blog_simplified.md

           provider: keycloak
    ```
    It offers you the option to `enforce` and `monitor` the settings of `Gitops-Operator/ArgoCD` regardless if you have a
   `centralized` or `decentralized` approach.
-This means you can consistently rollout
+Enforce means in this context that you can consistently rollout
-   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are else difficult to troubleshoot.
+   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are else difficult to troubleshoot. `Monitor` or using 'Inform' means that the Cluster are really configured as
+   specified and that this can be controlled/verified anytime.